BenAgro314/JackalTourGuide/README.md

   table_group_list: <table_list> # which table groups are available to be placed in the room, see the model params file
 ```

-More paramter descriptions are on their way.
+More paramter descriptions are on the way.

+## The Navigation Stack

+TODO

+## Simulation Details

+TODO

 ## Sources